bioinfoDZ/scDAPP/Documentation/Usage.md

 #### Option 2: Inputting Seurat Objects: `input_seurat_obj` = T

-Alternatively the pipeline accepts Seurat objects if `input_seurat_obj` is set to TRUE.
-This can be useful for hashed / multiplexed samples, pre-filtered samples, or published data for which .h5 files are not easily available.
+Alternatively, the pipeline accepts Seurat objects if `input_seurat_obj` is set to TRUE.
+This can be useful for hashed/multiplexed samples, pre-filtered samples, or published data for which .h5 files are not easily available.

 Save each Seurat object as individual .rds files using the `saveRDS()` R command.
 Each sample should be named "SampleXYZ1.rds" and so on.
 The sample names should match the "Sample" column of the `sample_metadata.csv` file as explained below.
 The pipeline will use the "RNA" assay and the

 For [hashed](https://cite-seq.com/cell-hashing/) or [multiplexed](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/running-pipelines/cr-3p-multi) inputs, this option can also be used.
-We recommended to split all of the samples apart into separate Seurat objects even if they are from the same hash / CMO pool.
+We recommended splitting all of the samples apart into separate Seurat objects even if they are from the same hash / CMO pool.

 <br />